AdobeDocs/marketo.fr-FR/help/marketo/product-docs/additional-apps/seo/keywords/seo-add-remove-columns-from-your-keywords-view.md

    ![](assets/image2014-9-18-13-3a37-3a36.png)

-1. Cliquez sur l’icône représentant un engrenage.
+1. Cliquez sur l’icône d’engrenage.

    ![](assets/image2014-9-18-13-3a37-3a39.png)